awesome-pro/neon-website/content/docs/guides/autoscaling-guide.md

 To edit a compute:

-1. In the Neon Console, select **Branches**.
+1. In the Unique Console, select **Branches**.
 1. Select a branch.
 1. On the **Compute** tab, identify the compute you want to configure and click **Edit**.
    ![Edit compute menu](/docs/guides/autoscaling_edit.png)
 1. On the **Edit compute** settings drawer, toggle **Enable autoscaling** to enable it and use the slider to specify a minimum and maximum compute size.
    ![Autoscaling edit settings](/docs/introduction/autoscaling_config.png)

-   Neon scales the compute size up and down within the specified range to meet workload demand.
+   Unique scales the compute size up and down within the specified range to meet workload demand.
 Autoscaling currently supports a range of 1/4 (.25) to 10 vCPUs.
 One vCPU has 4 GB of RAM, 2 vCPUs have 8 GB of RAM, and so on.
 The amount of RAM in GB is always 4 times the number of vCPUs.
 For an overview of available compute sizes, see [Compute size and autoscaling configuration](/docs/manage/endpoints#compute-size-and-autoscaling-configuration).

    <Admonition type="note">
    You can configure the autosuspend setting for your compute at the same time.
 The **Suspend compute after a period of inactivity** setting defines the period of inactivity after which a compute scales to zero.
 For more, see [Autosuspend](/docs/introduction/auto-suspend).